-The Macmillan cancer recovery package team is working across Northamptonshire to introduce personalised follow up care and the elements of the cancer recovery package to people living with cancer.
-The cancer recovery package is recognised in the NHS Five Year Forward View and the Cancer Taskforce Strategy.
+The Macmillan cancer recovery package team has been working across Northamptonshire to introduce personalised follow up care and the elements of the cancer recovery package to people living with cancer.
+The cancer recovery package is recognised in the NHS Five Year Forward View and the Cancer Taskforce Strategy and this work has progressed under the wider term of personalised care.

 - Holistic needs assessments;